Azure-Samples/explore-iot-operations/samples/auth-server-user-pass-mqtt/README.md

 ### Prerequisites

-* AIO Installation
+* IoT Operations Installation

-### Deploy in AIO Environment
+### Deploy in IoT Operations Environment

 A pre-built image of the module is available with the tag `ghcr.io/azure-samples/explore-iot-operations/auth-server-user-pass-mqtt:v0.1`.

-You can deploy this module by running the following cmds in your AIO/K8s environment:
+You can deploy this module by running the following cmds in your IoT Operations/K8s environment:

 1. Create a sample credential database:
     > **WARNING** DO NOT USE THESE CREDENTIALS IN PRODUCTION, THESE CREDENTIALS ARE FOR TESTING PURPOSES ONLY IN LOCAL ENVIRONMENTS